Losant/losant-docs/docs/getting-started/walkthrough.md

-# Structure Walkthrough
+# Losant Walkthrough

 Don't have a device?
 No problem!
-This walkthrough will allow you to experience many of the features Structure provides while building a virtual weather station powered by the <a href="https://developer.forecast.io" target="_blank">Forecast.io API</a>.
+This walkthrough will allow you to experience many of the features Losant provides while building a virtual weather station powered by the <a href="https://developer.forecast.io" target="_blank">Forecast.io API</a>.

 ![Full Dashboard](/images/getting-started/walkthrough/dashboard-full.png "Full Dashboard")

-Since all data doesn't come from physical things, Structure provides the concept of [virtual devices](/devices/overview/#device-configuration), which get their state information from sources other than real objects.
+Since all data doesn't come from physical things, Losant provides the concept of [virtual devices](/devices/overview/#device-configuration), which get their state information from sources other than real objects.
 We're going to use a virtual device in this walkthrough to store and visualize real weather data.

 ## Step 1: Sign up for Forecast.io API